Kalu-Bru/Multisig/README.md

 # Smart Contracts Simplified: Ep.
-3 - Smart Contracts Lab
+4 - Smart Contracts Lab

-This project is a simple demo that explains how a basic smart contract with Chainlink VRF works.
+This project is a simple demo that explains how a basic smart contract for group payments works.
-**Episode 3** focuses on a lottery smart contract, that offers a secure and transparent environment, and a randomised winner pick.
+**Episode 4** focuses on a smart contract allowing to make fair group paments keeping the funds secure until the expenses are paid for.

 ## 🚀 Features

-- Demonstrates a basic lottery smart contract
+- Demonstrates a basic group payment smart contract
 - Integrates with Hardhat for local blockchain simulation
 - Simple frontend to interact with the contract